Wenlab/CeNDeR/README.md

 **`2022-08-03`**:  We have released inference and recognition training jupyter notebooks, and moved annotation and human proofreading toolkit into [CeNDeR-annotation](https://github.com/Wenlab/CeNDeR-annotation).

-**`2022-08-09`**:  We have released CeNDeR 2.0 procedure.
+**`2022-08-09`**:  We have released the CeNDeR 2.0 pipeline.

 #### Introduction

-CenDer is a streamlined machine learning approach that rapidly detects and recognizes most head ganglion neurons and their calcium activity during animal movements.
+CeNDeR is a streamlined machine learning approach that rapidly detects and recognizes most head ganglion neurons and their calcium activity during animal movements.
 After learning from a small number of human-annotated examples, a GPU machine is able to process each imaging volume - 1024 x 1024 x 18 in voxels - in less than 1 second and achieves an accuracy of 91% in neuronal detection and above 80% in neuronal tracking over a long video recording..
 Our paper website: [https://arxiv.org/abs/2109.10474](https://arxiv.org/abs/2109.10474).